cs-si-ucr/cs12/docs/dis01.md

    Output 'True' to the terminal if more than half the strings in the vector have a length greater than 6.<br>
    Output 'False' to the terminal otherwise.<br>

+Brain Teasers
+---

+Since its right after winter break and your brains are dead and frankly so is your SI Leaders, heres some fun brain teasers to wake you up and get your brain gears working!

+1) What belongs to you, but others use it more? [comment]: <> (Your name)

+2) What dissapears the moment you say its name?